President: Arthur Arnold, Hamilton

 Ulster United won the Lord Atholstan soccer trophy for the first time since 1924.
 They beat Montreal Carsteel 2-1 on goals in the two-game, total-goal series.
 Carsteel won the first match on Saturday October 12, 1-0, on a goal by Doug McMahon.
 In the second game the following day goalkeeper Breadon did more than just tend his goal, he also scored two goals on penalty kicks to give Ulster a 2-0 win.

-Standings as of August 25
+Western Division Standings (as of August 25):

 Ulster United 3